NVIDIA/DeepLearningExamples/PaddlePaddle/Classification/RN50v1.5/README.md

 ##### Benchmark with TensorRT

-To benchmark the inference performance with TensorRT on a specific batch size, run:
+To benchmark the inference performance with TensorRT on a specific batch size, run inference.py with `--trt-use-synthetic True`.
+The benchmark uses synthetic input without data preprocessing.

 * FP32 / TF32
 ```bash